jekyll/jekyll/site/_docs/configuration.md

 ### Defaults

-We only provide one default and that's a Content-Type header that disables caching in development so that you don't have to fight with Chrome's aggressive caching when you are in development mode.
+We only provide one default and that's a Cache-Control header that disables caching in development so that you don't have to fight with Chrome's aggressive caching when you are in development mode.